Algorithmic Pirogov-Sinai theory

-To apply Theorems~\ref{thmPolymerApprox} or~\ref{thmContourModelCount} an essential ingredient is knowing that the partition function is non-zero in a disc around the origin in the complex plane.
-Occasionally, recall Section~\ref{sec:clus-ex}, this ingredient is provided by model-specific results.
+To apply Theorems~\ref{thmPolymerApprox} or~\ref{thmContourModelCount} requires knowing that the partition function is non-zero in a disc around the origin in the complex plane.
+Occasionally, recall Section~\ref{sec:clus-ex}, this is provided by model-specific results.
 More generally, however, there are criteria for polymer and contour models that guarantee the partition function is non-zero in a disc around the origin.

-The following theorem is a special case of a result of Koteck{\`y} and Preiss~\cite{kotecky1986cluster} that gives a general condition for the convergence of the cluster expansion.
-It says that if the weights decay at fast enough exponential rates then the partition function is non-vanishing in some disc.
-For more refined criteria, see~\cite{FernandezProcacci}.
+The following theorem gives a criterion for the convergence of the cluster expansion; it is a special case of a result of Koteck{\`y} and Preiss~\cite{kotecky1986cluster}.
+The theorem says that if the weights decay at fast enough exponential rates, then the partition function is non-vanishing in some disc.
+For refined criteria, see~\cite{FernandezProcacci}.

 \begin{theorem}[Koteck{\`y} and Preiss~\cite{kotecky1986cluster}] Suppose that for every $\gamma \in \cC(G)$,

 where the sum is over all polymers $\gamma'$ incompatible with $\gamma$.
 Then the cluster expansion for $\log Z(G,z)$ converges absolutely and, in particular, $Z(G,z)\ne 0$. \end{theorem}